linux4sam/egt/docs/src/animation.md

 @section animations_classes Animation Classes

 EGT provides a variety of classes for working with animations.
-The Animation, AnimationSequence, AutoAnimation, and PropertyAnimatorType classes all provide ways to animate almost anything.
-These classes can be instantiated and then attached to any property of widgets, for example, a widget's position or even Font size.
+The egt::Animation, egt::AnimationSequence, egt::AutoAnimation, and egt::PropertyAnimatorType classes all provide ways to animate almost anything.
+These classes can be instantiated and then attached to any property of widgets, for example, a widget's position or even egt::Font size.
 For that matter, you don't even have to animate widgets specifically.
 For example, you could provide values from an animation class right into the brightness value of an LCD controller to slowly fade out the brightness of an LCD display over some time you specify.

 On top of these base animation classes, there are also higher order classes such as Sprite that provide a built in way to animate sprite sheets and